 Designing Your Home Office

-In what seems like a never-ending lockdown, we are faced with the possibility of working from home being the new normal.
+As we enter a post-covid world, some of us have transitioned to a work-from-home life.
 While we grapple with this new reality, one important aspect of working from home is the space in which we conduct our zoom meetings and/or get inspired to complete those overdue projects.

 I’ve come up with some ideas on creating the ideal space for a home office that will hopefully inspire you and help you get through lockdown.
 Keep a lookout for my tips & tricks and recommendations!